-Homeowners already have packed home-maintenance checklists.
+Homeowners already have packed home maintenance checklists.
 Understandably, “taking care of drains” is far down on the to-do list.
-For the most part, your drains and sewer line are the little-thought-about, unsung heroes of your home, carrying away the water you use in your sinks, showers, and toilets daily.
+For the most part, your drains and sewer line are your home's little-thought-about, unsung heroes, carrying away the water you use in your sinks, showers, and toilets daily.
 As the holidays approach, it’s good to understand the importance of caring for your drains and sewer lines.

 The holiday season is great because it allows us to spend time with our families and friends.
-The holiday season can also be a bit stressful when it comes to meal planning and preparation.
+The holiday season can also be stressful regarding meal planning and preparation.
 Unfortunately, it’s not uncommon for drains to get clogged.